Subchapter H. ADMINISTRATIVE PROCEDURES

 (1) Comply with the HACCP plans and procedures that are submitted as specified in § 46.1122(b) and approved as a basis for the modification or waiver.

-(2) Maintain and provide to the Department, upon request, records specified in § 46.1122(b)(4) and (5) that demonstrate that the following are routinely employed:
+(2) Maintain and provide to the Department or licensor, upon request, records specified in § 46.1122(b)(4) and (5) that demonstrate that the following are routinely employed:

 (i) Procedures for monitoring critical control points.